In this article

 When to see a doctor during postpartum recovery

 Postpartum care from a doctor is no longer a one-time visit.
-Instead, plan to see your doctor within three weeks of giving birth for your first visit.
-You should then have an appointment again for a full postpartum examination no later than 12 weeks postpartum—at least.
-Much of this is dependent on if you experience birth complications, or if you gave birth through Cesarean or vaginally.
+Instead, plan to see your doctor for your first postpartum visit within three weeks of giving birth.
+You should have another appointment for a full postpartum examination no later than 12 weeks postpartum—at least.
+Much of this depends on whether you have experienced birth complications or if you gave birth through cesarean or vaginally.
 Ultimately, your doctor will know and suggest what’s best for your particular case.
-As always, if you feel something is amiss, reach out to your doc to put your mind at ease.
+As always, if you feel something is amiss, reach out to your healthcare provider to put your mind at ease.